Resume Advice Recruiters Beg You to Follow

-Objectives can still be used if they are well crafted, specific and without fluff.
+Objectives can still be used if they are well crafted, specific and without the fluff.
 If you insist on using an objective it must be tailored to every employer and role.
 There are no general objectives that will hit the mark.
-Most are mind numbing and eat up the 5-8 seconds you have to grab the recruiter’s attention.
+Most are mind-numbing and eat up the 5-8 seconds you have to grab the recruiter’s attention.

-Very few people will do this well, so my advice is to delete it all together.
-This is considered an out dated practice and instead should be replaced by a professional summary and skills section.
+Very few people will do this well, so my advice is to delete it altogether.
+This is considered an outdated practice and instead should be replaced by a professional summary and skills section.

-Entry level applicants should include a GPA if it will help you.
+Entry-level applicants should include a GPA if it will help you.
 A neutral to low GPA will hurt you and almost instantly dismiss you from consideration when application levels are high.
 A general rule to follow is a GPA of 3.0/4.0 is the minimum for including it on your resume.
 3.0-3.4 is really a grey area.
 I recommend 3.5 and above.
-If it is lower than a 3.0 leave it off all together.
+If it is lower than a 3.0 leave it off altogether.

-Areas that show you are competitive or award winning are excellent to include on your resume.
-Most employers will draw conclusions from sports and competitive interests that you are driven, work hard and are goal oriented.
+Areas that show you are competitive or award-winning are excellent to include on your resume.
+Most employers will draw conclusions from sports and competitive interests that you are driven, work hard and are goal-oriented.
 All considered positive and can be differentiators.
-However, please use judgement here.
+However, please use judgment here.
 Our team once reviewed a resume that the applicant proudly listed they were 5th runner up in a dance competition.
 This may be impressive or it may not be.
 It left me questioning.
 Not all competitive endeavors may be resume worthy.